 - for all proposed augmentations must include:

-- Regulatory Investment Test for Transmission (RIT-T) – this is applied for all investments greater than $5m in value
+- regulatory investment test for transmission (RIT-T) – this is applied for all investments, including replacement projects, greater than $6 million in value

-- Non RIT-T assessments – all other assets (e.g. $5m or less in value) must be planned in least cost over the life of the investment
+- non RIT-T assessments – all other assets ($6 million or less in value).

-Under the NER, the Australian Energy Regulator (AER) must publish the RIT-T. The AER must also develop and publish RIT-T application guidelines, to provide guidance on the operation and application of the RIT-T .
+Under the National Electricity Rules, the AER must publish the RIT-T. The AER must also develop and publish RIT-T application guidelines to provide guidance on the operation and application of the RIT-T.

 - must plan and develop their network to meet reliability standards (i.e. minimise costs)

-- can also undertake investment where that investment would result in a net market benefit, but are not necessarily to meet a specific reliability requirement.
+- can also undertake investment where that investment would result in a net market benefit, but is not necessarily designed to meet a specific reliability requirement.

-The national framework establishes a nationally consistent annual planning and reporting cycle and project assessment process.
+The national framework establishes a nationally consistent annual planning and reporting cycle and project assessment process for distribution networks.
 It consists of:

 - Distribution network annual planning and reporting process: